sane-canon_dr(5) SANE Scanner Access Now Easy sane-canon_dr(5)

 smaller from the image, and fill the space with the average sur-

-Use 'scanimage --help' to get a list, but be aware that some options
+Use 'scanimage --help' to get a list, but be aware that some

-for a list of scanners, generally only when the frontend starts.
+a list of scanners, generally only when the frontend starts.
 If the

 configuration file is missing, the backend will fail to run.